Let Us Ask the Tough Questions

 Employment Testing and Assessment Services are available at D’Arienzo Psychological Group.
-Let Jacksonville’s only team of two former Navy Psychologists, Dr. D’Arienzo or Dr. Sanchack, assist you in interviewing, testing, and assessing your applicants.
-We are experts in finding whether individuals are suited for specific occupations and positions using clinical expertise, our occupational psychology Navy training, and specific psychological assessments normed on various occupations.
-We will consult with you at your place of business to get a better understanding of your needs and your unique work culture to pinpoint exactly what you hope to find in filling your position.
-We will then assess your prospective candidate at our Jacksonville, Florida office.
+Let Jacksonville’s only former Navy Psychologist, Dr. D’Arienzo, assist you in interviewing, testing, and assessing your applicants.
+He’s an expert in finding whether individuals are suited for specific occupations and positions using clinical expertise, occupational psychology Navy training, and specific psychological assessments normed on various occupations.
+He will consult with you at your place of business to get a better understanding of your needs and your unique work culture to pinpoint exactly what you hope to find in filling your position.
+He will then assess your prospective candidate at our Jacksonville, Florida office.
 We are a growing practice that has been providing this service to small to medium sized companies since opening in 2008.
 Let us know how we may service you, and if you have any questions about the assessments we use or our processes.

 See information regarding an overview of employment testing below from the Society of Industrial and Organizational Psychology

 A test can be defined two different ways.
 From an assessment standpoint, a test is a standardized series of problems or questions that assess a persons knowledge, skills, abilities, or other characteristics.
 From a legal standpoint in the U.S., the Uniform Guidelines on Employee Selection Procedures (1978) defines a test as any method used to make an employment decision.
 Thus, a tool could be a test under one definition but not under the other (resume reviews are a test from a U.S. legal standpoint, but are typically not standardized in such a way as to be considered a test by most people involved in assessment).
 In this document, when we refer to employment testing, we mean standardized tools used in hiring, promotion, demotion, membership, referral, retention, and licensing and certification decisions.